Cost of Attendance

 Priority Application Date: March 1

-Kapiʻolani Community College utilizes standard budgets that are updated annually by the Office of the Vice President of Student Affairs at the University of Hawaiʻi.
+Kapiʻolani Community College utilizes standard budgets that are updated annually by the University of Hawaiʻi Office of the Vice President for Academic Planning and Policy and the University of Hawai’i Community Colleges System Office.
 The budgets are a reflection of the changes in the national cost of living figures and local community costs.
 The cost of attendance includes more than the items the student pays to the institution.

 How is your need determined?